Children love to play with puppets and there are many educational reasons to play with them.

 These are just a few ideas for your creative wastebasket.
 When you start collecting you will find many more interesting things to keep for new projects and ideas.

-I hope you’ll enjoy making these easy diy puppets!
+I hope you’ll enjoy making these easy diy puppets for kids.

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!